How ICS2 works

 Where on the commercial invoice should the EORI number be entered?

-The EORI number should be entered in the recipient tax ID field.
+Enter the EORI number in the recipient tax ID field on the commercial invoice.

 Does the carrier or sender obtain the EORI number for the shipment?

-Under ICS2, the sender should collect the recipient business' EORI number before sending the shipment so that the carrier has it as soon as they receive it.
+Under ICS2, the sender must collect the recipient business's EORI number before shipping to ensure the carrier has it upon receiving the shipment.

 As a merchant, what do I need to do to prepare for ICS2?